titilomt/SOLID/SRP/README.md

 ### Refactored Scenario - Adhering to the SRP

-To adhere to the SRP, the LibraryManager class is refactored into two separate classes: UserManager and BookManager.
+To adhere to the SRP, the `LibraryManager` class is refactored into two separate classes: `UserManager` and `BookManager`.
 Each class is responsible for handling user operations and book operations, respectively.
 This separation of concerns ensures that each class has a single responsibility and only one reason to change.

 ```javascript
 class UserManager